asomers/gstat-rs/README.md

 * gstat-rs supports sorting the disks using the '+', '-', and 'r' keys, and the "--sort" and "-r" command line options.
-* gstat-rs can enable/disable optional columns at any time using the '-s', '-d', and '-o' keys.  gstat can only do that at startup.
+* gstat-rs can enable/disable columns at any time using the insert and delete keys.  '-d', and '-o' keys.  gstat can only do that at startup, and only for certain infrequently used columns.
+* If the screen has enough space, gstat-rs will display multiple disks side by side.
 * gstat-rs can pause the display without exiting the program.
 * gstat-rs's settings are automatically persisted to a config file.
 * gstat-rs does not support batch mode (`-bBC`) output.
 If you want that kind